necolas/normalize.css/README.md

 The Compass port of normalize.css
 -----------

-This project is actually the Sass/Compass port of normalize.css.
+This project is the Sass/Compass port of normalize.css.
+It aims to use the best partials from Compass to make normalize even easier to integrate with your website.
+It currently utilizes:

+* Legacy IE support variables
+* CSS3 Box Sizing mixin
+* Vertical Rhythm mixins

 There are actually other Compass ports as well.
 Including: